HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md

 kubectl create secret generic search-client-cert --from-file=client.pem --from-file=client-key.pem --from-file=root-ca.pem -n YOUR_NAMESPACE
 ```

-Replace `YOUR_NAMESPACE` with your Kubernetes namespace where DX and search are deployed.
+Replace `YOUR_NAMESPACE` with your Kubernetes namespace where DX and Search are deployed.

-!!!note
 The OpenSearch entrypoint script automatically:

-    - Reads the `adminDN` value from the Helm chart configuration
+- Reads the `adminDN` value from the Helm chart configuration.
-    - Writes it to the OpenSearch security configuration
+- Writes it to the OpenSearch security configuration.
-    - Extracts the Common Name (CN) from the admin DN
+- Extracts the Common Name (CN) from the admin DN.
-    - Grants the `all_access` role to that user for full administrative permissions
+- Grants the `all_access` role to that user for full administrative permissions.

-    This means you only need to configure the admin certificate DN in your Helm values - role mappings are handled automatically.
+This means you only need to configure the admin certificate DN in your Helm values; role mappings are handled automatically.

-!!!important "Why this comprehensive example?"
+!!! important "Purpose of This Example"
     This example demonstrates all the special cases you might encounter:

-    - **Apostrophe**: `Patrick O'Brien` - requires special YAML handling
+    - **Apostrophe**: `Patrick O'Brien` – requires special YAML handling.
-    - **Escaped comma**: `Smith, Jones & Co.` - comma inside organization name
+    - **Escaped comma**: `Smith, Jones & Co.` – comma inside an organization name.
-    - **Unicode**: `Área Técnica` - hex-encoded in certificates
+    - **Unicode**: `Área Técnica` – hex-encoded in certificates.
-    - **Escaped plus**: `Research \+ Development` - plus sign in OU name
+    - **Escaped plus**: `Research \+ Development` – plus sign in an OU name.
-    - **Multiple OUs**: Two organizational unit components
+    - **Multiple OUs**: Two organizational unit components.
-    - **All 7 DN component types**: CN, OU (×2), O, L, ST, C, DC (×2)
+    - **All seven DN component types**: CN, OU (×2), O, L, ST, C, DC (×2).
-    - **Real-world complexity**: Similar to actual corporate certificate structures
+    - **Real-world complexity**: Reflects actual corporate certificate structures.

 ### Extracting the DN from your certificate

-After generating your admin certificate, you must extract its Distinguished Name (DN) in RFC 2253 format to configure in the Helm chart.
+After you generate the admin certificate, extract its Distinguished Name (DN) in RFC 2253 format.
+Use this DN to configure the Helm chart.

-**Extract DN from certificate file:**
+#### Extract DN from certificate file:

 ```sh
 openssl x509 -in admin.pem -noout -subject -nameopt RFC2253 | sed 's/subject=//'
 ```

-**Extract DN from Kubernetes secret:**
+#### Extract DN from Kubernetes secret:

 ```sh
 kubectl get secret search-admin-cert -n YOUR_NAMESPACE -o jsonpath='{.data.admin\.pem}' | base64 -d | openssl x509 -noout -subject -nameopt RFC2253 | sed 's/subject=//'